When Should I Have My Knee Replaced? – A Surgeon's Perspective Written by Dr. Brian Hatten on Monday, 16 March 2020

 Consider this.
 We want your knee replacement to be incredibly successful to improve your life, reduce your pain, and improve your function.
 This outcome gives us huge satisfaction and pride in our work.
 We want our patients to recover uneventfully and not spend long periods of time in the hospital with difficult complications.
 We don’t want patients to require a second or third surgery on the knee, perhaps for many decades.
-When patients are doing well after surgery, they make our day more enjoyable seeing them in the office follow up.
-They write good online reviews about us.
-They refer their friends to us.

 This is not to say that we do not manage complicated patient.
 When a patient presents with other medical problems or high-risk knee problems, we have be cautious and deliberate in our management when deciding on our plan of action.
 We do understand that sometimes complications may be unavoidable and we need to manage them and take whatever time is necessary to rectify them.
 But, it's always better to avoid the complication in the first place.